-It has been a long time since the Dalai Lama was able to command his feudal state from this palace.
+It has been a long time since the Dalai Lama was able to command his feudal state from the Potala Palace in Lhasa.

 The UNESCO World Heritage List includes over a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.